-For this project, you will use code and your creativity to create a bluescreen image.
+For this last bit of HW2, you will use code and your creativity to create a bluescreen image.
 We will have a class art-show and some small prizes for all this artistic output.

 We will have an in class art-show and contest using these images.

 The contest categories for the images are:

 The foreground image for the bluescreen must be one that you yourself take; not something you grabbed off the internet.
 Often you yourself will appear in your foreground image.
 The Background image can be from anywhere, and please keep in mind that a selection of the entries will be projected in front of the whole class.

 See file bluescreen.py (in the image-grid folder) which has code set up like the lecture monkey example.
 The crucial if-test is missing, replaced by a